horar/strata-host-core/host/test/release-testing/Readme.md

 `.\Test-StrataRelease.ps1 -SDSInstallerPath <PATH-TO-THE-INSTALLER> [-EnablePlatformIdentificationTest] [-IncludeOTA]`

 ## Testing a pre-built executable
-To run a pre-built `Strata Developer Studio.exe`, run the `Test-StrataWithoutInstaller.ps1` script.
+To run a pre-built `Strata Developer Studio.exe`, run the `Test-StrataRelease.ps1` script with the `-SDSExecPath` argument instead of `-SDSInstallerPath`.
 This script also allows you to choose which tests you want to run by specifying them in a comma-separated list inside of the `-TestsToRun` argument.
 The options are:
 * `all` - Runs all tests
 * `gui` - Runs the GUI tests
 * `database` - Runs the database tests